-If you want to do your first pushup or do more pushups, this article will show you how to get better at pushups.

 This helps keep the spine in its neutral position and prevents the hips from sinking.
 Therefore, reducing the risk of lower back pain and bad posture.

-Distribute weight on the entire palm
+Distribute the weight on the entire palm

 Spread weight on the entire palm instead of pushing through the heel of the palm.
 Do this by spreading the fingers apart and position the thumbs facing each other.